Isle Bitmap Graphics

 VRAM

-Isle vram has a 32-bit data bus, matching our CPU data bus for high performance and simple addressing.
-However, pixels are 1, 2, 4, or 8 bits.
-If we use regular memory for our vram, updating a pixel is complex and time-consuming, we need to read a 32-bit word, mask out the bits we want to change, then write it back.
+Isle vram has a 32-bit data bus, matching our CPU data bus for good performance and simple addressing.
+However, each pixel uses 1, 2, 4, or 8 bits.
+If we use regular memory for vram, updating a pixel is complex and time-consuming, we need to read a 32-bit word, mask out the bits we want to change, then write it back.
 However, thanks to the flexibility of block ram, we can have 32-bit write mask to control exactly which bits get updated when writing to memory.
-For example, with a 4 colour bitmap, we can write a single 2-bit pixel or up to 16 pixels at once.
+For example, with a 4 colour (2-bit) bitmap, we can write a single 2-bit pixel in a single operation.

-The Verilog vram design is surprisingly simple mem/vram.v (ref doc):
+The Verilog vram design is surprisingly simple hardware/mem/vram.v (ref doc):

 module vram #(